Organisation unifying the entirety of Indian Central Government Employees and Workers on a single platform of struggle and advance.

 GoM on Workers' Demands

-has set up a Group of four led by Shri A.K.
+Government has set up a Group of four Ministers led by Shri A.K.
 Antony to discuss the workers' demands with the United front of trade unions.

-Two meetings of the Group of Ministers (GoM) were held on 18.02.2013 and 22.05.2013 in which point of Demand of the trade unions were discussed.
+Two meetings of the Group of Ministers (GoM) were held on 18.02.2013 and 22.05.2013 in which the ten point Charter of Demand of the trade unions were discussed.
 The discussions remained inconclusive and it was decided that the issues/demands will be considered by the Group of Ministers themselves before further discussions with the Central Trade Unions representatives.
-As such, no final has been given by the GoM.
+As such, no final recommendation has been given by the GoM.

 This information was given by Minister of State for Labour & Employment Shri Kodikunnil Suresh in the Lok Sabha today in reply to a written question.